traherom/fsnotifydeep/README.md

 of the monitored directories changes, fsnotify is updated accordingly.

-In addition, fsnotifydeep adds a Filter feature to Watchers, allowing the client to specify a function literal that determines in an event should appear on the Events channel or quietly dropped.
+In addition, fsnotifydeep adds a Filter feature to Watchers, allowing the client to specify a function literal that determines if an event should appear on the Events channel or be quietly dropped.

 The primary downside of this package is a performance hit.
 The exact amount will depend on the size of the filesystem under monitor.